 Through the Investing in the Great Outdoors campaign, the NFF, the U.S. Forest Service and community partners are working together to expand restoration efforts while increasing the collective capacity of local groups to engage in hands-on stewardship and recreational infrastructure improvements.

 Working with local partners, we are creating better fish and wildlife habitat, enhancing recreational experiences and increasing the number and diversity of the stewards of the Forest into the future.

-Working closely with local nonprofit organizations and volunteer groups dedicated to fourteeners, and the Forest Service, we are working to increase the pace and scale of improvements to sustainable recreation opportunities on Colorado’s fourteeners on National Forest Lands.
+Working closely with the Forest Service, Colorado's premier nonprofit stewardship organizations, youth corps and community organizations, we are increasing the pace and scale of improvements to sustainable recreation opportunities on Colorado’s Fourteeners.

 Focusing on wildlife habitat and recreation resources, our work improved critical places on Arkansas’ Ozark National Forest.